boost-entropy-azure/Glasswall-ICAP-Platform/README.md

   }
 }
 ```
-Like in the previous steps fill in this information.
+in environments/installer/terraform.tfvars fill in this additional information.

 ```
-    organisation           = "" # this just needs to be a short identifier (i.e gw environment            = "" # can be anything short to identify this stacks change management tier azure_region           = "" # which azure region do you want to use ? tenant_id              = "" # this is based on your azure account
-    subscription_id        = "" # this is based on your azure account
     key_vault_resource_group = "" # you get this from 01 output
     key_vault_name           = "" # you get this from 01 output
     container_registry_url   = "" # From the output of step 02_container-registry (ie myawesomeregistry.azurecr.io
+    root_dns_zone_name       = "" # The name of the parent DNS Zone (ie example.com
+    rooot_dns_resource_group = "" # The Azure Resource Greoup for the parent DNS Zone
 ```
-Run `terraform init`, then `terraform plan`, then `terraform apply`.
+Run `terraform init`, then `terraform plan -var-file="../terraform.tfvars`, then `terraform apply -var-file="../terraform.tfvars`.

 There is quite a bit of information in the Rancher output.
 Most importantly is the following information;